Coastal Management

 On July 19, 2024, we filed a priority motion for summary judgment asking the Circuit Court to declare that the Department of Environmental Services (DES)–formerly DHEC–is legally required to review all septic tanks in the coastal zone for consistency with the Coastal Management Program.
 DES asserts that it is not required to do so, even though the law mandates that the agency "review all state and federal permit applications in the coastal zone, and to certify that these do not contravene the management plan."

 DES has filed a cross motion for summary judgment.
-The ALC will hear our motion in the Awendaw case on November 4 and the Circuit Court will hear our motion in the declaratory judgment case on November 11.
 We hope that the Courts will rule on our motions expeditiously because of the serious implications of high-density septic systems adjacent to sensitive coastal areas.

 Read the full story